adam-abed-abud/adam-abed-abud.github.io/blog.md

 ---
 layout: page
 title: Welcome to Adam's page
-subtitle: This is where I will tell my friends way too much about me
+subtitle: AAA This is where I will tell my friends way too much about me
-use-site-title: false
+use-site-title: true
 ---

 <div class="posts-list">
   {% for post in paginator.posts %}